-Extensive ILS and ancient hybridization are the sources of tree discordance in the Petunia-Calibrachoa-Fabiana clade
+285 Extensive ILS and ancient hybridization are the sources of tree discordance in the Petunia-

-Historically, phylogenies based on Sanger sequences often yielded conflicting species trees among Petunia, Calibrachoa, and Fabiana.
-However, our results consistently placed Petunia as a sister group to Calibrachoa + Fabiana, mirroring previous findings by Olmstead et al. (2008), Alaria et al. (2022), and Wheeler et al. (2022).
-These results are surprising due to the morphological and ecological similarities between Petunia and Calibrachoa, suggesting that bee-pollinated herbs (such as most extant Calibrachoa and Petunia species) represent the ancestral state, and that the extreme xerophyte traits found in Fabiana (tiny flowers and reduced leaves) are derived features.
-Moreover, the more arid and temperate range of the clade likely represents a southward expansion from the shared distribution of Petunia and Calibrachoa, both of which likely originated in the lowland grasslands of southern Brazil, Uruguay, and northeast Argentina (Reck-Kortmann et al. 2014; 2015; Mäder and Freitas, 2019).
+- 286 Calibrachoa-Fabiana clade - 287 Historically, phylogenies based on Sanger sequences often yielded conflicting species trees - among Petunia, Calibrachoa, and Fabiana.
+However, our results consistently placed Petunia as - a sister group to Calibrachoa + Fabiana, mirroring previous findings by Olmstead et al., (2008), - Alaria et al., (2022), and Wheeler et al., (2022).
+These results are surprising due to the - 291 morphological and ecological similarities between Petunia and Calibrachoa and suggest that - bee-pollinated herbs (such as most extant Calibrachoa and Petunia species) represent the - ancestral state with the extreme xerophyte traits found in Fabiana (tiny flowers and reduced - leaves) being derived features.
+Moreover, the more arid and temperate range of the clade likely - represents a southward expansion from the shared distribution of Petunia and Calibrachoa, both - of which is inferred to have originated in the lowland grasslands of southern Brazil, Uruguay, and northeast Argentina (Reck-Kortmann et al., 2014; 2015; Mäder and Freitas, 2019).
 Nonetheless, the relationships within each genus remained inconsistent, with high levels of conflict among all reconstructed trees.
-Moreover, we found extensive gene flow within genera, as supported by both OuIBL and HyDe (Fig. 3) analyses.
+Moreover, we found extensive gene flow within genera, as supported by both QuIBL and HyDe (Fig. 3) analyses.

-Our results corroborated the subdivision of Petunia into two main clades, the long corolla tube and the short corolla tube clades (Reck-Kortmann et al. 2014).
-The former is characterized by a wide range of flower colors and pollinators, represented here by P. axillaris subsp. parodii (white, hawkmoth-pollinated), P. exserta (red, hummingbird-pollinated), and P. secreta (purple, bee-pollinated).
-In contrast, the latter consists of species with purple flowers primarily pollinated by bees, represented here by the remaining seven Petunia species.
-The long corolla tube clade is noteworthy for its documented history of extensive hybridization (e.g., Caballero-Villalobos et al. 2021; Giudicelli et al. 2019), whereas records of interspecific hybridization within the short corolla tube clade are rare and, until now, limited to P. interior and P. inflata (Pezzi et al. 2022).
+Our results corroborated the subdivision of Petunia into two main clades, the long corolla 301 tube and the short corolla tube clades (Reck-Kortmann et al., 2014).
+The former is characterized 302 by a wide range of flower colors and pollinators, represented here by P. axillaris subsp. parodii 303 (white, hawkmoth-pollinated), P. exserta (red, hummingbird-pollinated), and P. secreta (purple, 304 bee-pollinated).
+In contrast, the latter consists of species with purple flowers primarily pollinated 305 by bees, represented here by the remaining seven Petunia species.
+The long corolla tube clade is 306 noteworthy for its documented history of extensive hybridization (e.g., Caballero-Villalobos et 307 al., 2021; Giudicelli et al., 2019), whereas records of interspecific hybridization within the short 308 corolla tube clade are rare and, until now, limited to P. interior and P. inflata (Pezzi et al., 2022).
+309

-The short corolla tube clade displayed a higher number of discordant gene trees and shorter branch lengths compared to the long corolla tube clade, indicative of rapid radiation.
-These species are often rare and endemic (Souza et al. 2022), occurring primarily in southern Brazil.
-Geographic isolation serves as the primary reproductive barrier among these species, and pollinators do not impose any reproductive barriers because they are shared among species (Stehmann et al. 2009).
-Despite their geographic isolation due to microhabitat adaptation, many of these species have overlapping distributions, and all are self-incompatible (Stehmann et al. 2009).
+The short corolla tube clade displayed a higher number of discordant gene trees and 310 shorter branch lengths compared to the long corolla tube clade, indicative of rapid radiation.
+311 These species are often rare and endemic (Souza et al., 2022), occurring primarily in southern 312 313 Brazil.
+Geographic isolation serves as the primary reproductive barrier among these species, and pollinators do not impose any reproductive barriers because they are shared among species 314 (Stehmann et al., 2009).
+Despite their geographic isolation due to microhabitat adaptation, many 315 316 of these species have overlapping distributions, and all are self-incompatible (Stehmann et al., 2009).
 This scenario presents an opportunity for interspecific gene flow.
-Whereas field observations have documented only a few hybrids, the substantial level of polymorphism shared between these species could be attributed to high levels of ILS (Lorenz-Lemke et al. 2010) or ongoing and recent hybridization events (Fig. 3).
+Whereas field 317 observations have documented only a few hybrids, the substantial level of polymorphism shared 318 319 between these species could be attributed to high levels of ILS (Lorenz-Lemke et al., 2010) or ongoing and recent hybridization events (Fig. 3).
+320